-Spring 2013 was a busy time for Joe.
-In April, he appeared opposite Andrea McArdle (Broadway’s original “Annie” and youngest Tony nominee ever) in a regional theatre production of the Broadway musical Mame.
-During the run of Mame, he was cast by noted writer-director Abel Ferrara and joined Golden Globe winner Gerard Depardieu and Emmy nominee and Golden Globe winner Jacqueline Bisset in Welcome to New York, a film based on the Dominique Strauss-Kahn 2011 sex scandal.
-Joe plays the attorney who succeeded in obtaining a dismissal of the criminal charges against him.
+In April 2013, while appearing opposite Andrea McArdle (Broadway’s original “Annie” and youngest Tony nominee ever) in a regional theatre production of the Broadway musical Mame, he was cast by noted writer-director Abel Ferrara and joined Golden Globe winners Gerard Depardieu and Jacqueline Bisset in Welcome to New York, a film based on the Dominique Strauss-Kahn 2011 sex scandal.
+Joe played the attorney who succeeded in obtaining a dismissal of the criminal charges against him.
 The film premiered at Cannes in March, 2014 and ran worldwide.
 WTNY had its United States premiere simultaneously in theaters and VOD in March 2015, to critical acclaim.

 Lawless is the second of two children to Peggy Hickey and Joe Lawless, third generation Irish Americans and had a typical suburban childhood: parochial school and crowded classrooms, Little League baseball, Pop Warner football, Cub Scouts and Boy Scouts.
 Joe saw his first Broadway show at the age of 10 and was immediately hooked.
 He attended St. Joseph’s Prep, a private Jesuit prep school in Philadelphia, where he won the Drama Award at graduation and then continued to pursue his love of theatre at St. Joseph’s College.
 Joe also found time to be elected President of Alpha Sigma Nu, the national Jesuit schools’ Honors Fraternity.